VBukowsky81/KerasANNBuild/README.md

 So 100 epochs run, typical simple linear regression task - predicting future data.
 In this case, we are predicting banking clients turnaround.
 Typical data science project.

 Anyway, next I will demonstrate CNN's and how they work.
 Then I will go into RNN's/LSTMs(although, of course they are outdated, long ago, but just for demonstration).
-Next I will build Attention-based model, and dabble into Transformers.
+And after that, I will build Attention-based model, and dabble into Transformers.

 I am a passionate, passionate fan of this field, and I devour any information I find on this.